-The trend has been coined “rural-sourcing,” and has been legitimized, in a way, by the likes of Honda and Hyundai, both of which have enormously successful, and very large, manufacturing facilities in Alabama and Georgia, respectively.
-Proponents of the trend say a move southward can prevent outsourcing to Asia, while still reducing costs enough to stay viable.
+The trend has been coined “rural-sourcing,” and has been legitimized, in a way, by the likes of Honda and Hyundai, both of which have enormously successfully, and very large, manufacturing facilities in Alabama and Georgia, respectively.
+Proponents of the trend say a move southward can prevent outsourcing to Asia while still reducing costs enough to stay viable.

 In our volatile economic climate, however, no single trend can remain dominant for too long.
 New economic data from the American Institute for Economic Research suggests the West or the Northeast -- not the South -- are among the cheapest places for a manufacturing facility.
 How did this happen?

 If we look at what is generally perceived as the most important factor in a move such as the one Harley-Davidson was considering -- labor costs -- it’s clear that the South is still winning.
 The man responsible for this survey data, Lei Chen, a research fellow with the American Institute for Economic Research (AIER), says, “There is no denying that wage rates in southern states are generally lower.
 Firms in labor-intensive industries may have incentive to locate/move their production facilities to the South to take advantage of the low wage rate.”